-I check my pocket watch.
-Its 8pm.
-Dressed in my best suit, bowler hat and walking stick, I stride out into Strathbungo.
-Its a beautiful evening in one of the greatest cities of the world.
-GLASGOW.
+I check my pocket watch, confirming its 8 o’clock.
+Dressed in my best suit, bowler hat and walking stick, I stride out into the beautiful district of Strathbungo, within one of the greatest cities of the world: GLASGOW.

-A city where everyone is chasing the same dream – work hard, earn hard.
-Industry is everywhere.
-Shipbuilding, engineering, printing, textiles, architecture, furniture making, banking, insurance and whisky.
-Its a smoking cauldron of innovation, imagination and opportunity.
+Everyone living here is chasing the same dream: ‘work hard, earn hard’.
+Commerce is everywhere, including shipbuilding, engineering, printing, textiles, architecture, furniture making, banking, insurance and whisky.
+Glasgow is a smoking cauldron of innovation, imagination and opportunity.

-I’m off to 3 Eglinton Terrace, where we decided to meet again and discuss what we had seen.
-We said we would meet at 8:30pm.
-It’s Tuesday 9th July, 1867.
+I’m off to 3 Eglinton Terrace, where we decided to meet again and discuss what we had discovered.
+We agreed to meet at 8:30pm.
+Today is Tuesday 9 July 1867.

 —————————————— © Graeme Brown 2018 ——————————————-